Diagnostic Interview for ADHD in Adults: Structure and content

 The DIVA is organized into three main sections that correspond to the DSM criteria for ADHD.
 The first section evaluates symptoms of inattention, such as forgetfulness, difficulty focusing, and organizational challenges.
 The second section examines hyperactivity and impulsivity symptoms, including restlessness, impulsive behavior, and difficulty remaining seated.
 The third section assesses the age of onset and functional impairments caused by ADHD symptoms.

 The DIVA-5 evaluates all eighteen DSM-5 criteria for ADHD, covering both childhood and adulthood, and assesses impairments in five key areas of functioning: education, work, social relationships, leisure activities, and family or partner relationships.
 Each symptom is illustrated with specific examples derived from clinical observations and accounts provided by individuals with ADHD.
 These examples aim to contextualize the criteria within everyday life and how the symptoms of ADHD manifest in both childhood and adulthood.
 The presence of impairments in at least two domains is required for a diagnosis.

 The DIVA-5 encourages incorporating collateral information from informants, such as partners or family members, to provide additional perspectives and corroboration, particularly on childhood behavior.
 When collateral information is unavailable, the diagnosis relies on the individual's self-report and clinical judgment.
 The DIVA typically takes about 90 minutes on average to complete.

 Translations

-The DIVA-5 has been translated into more than 25 languages; however, only three translations (Korean, Farsi, and Italian) have undergone formal validation.
+The DIVA-5 has been translated into more than 25 languages; however, only three translations (Korean, Persian, and Italian) have undergone formal validation.
 The Korean version demonstrated a diagnostic accuracy of 92%, with a sensitivity of 91.30% and a specificity of 93.62%.
-The Farsi version showed diagnostic agreement rates of 81.66% between DIVA-5 and SCID-5, 80% between SCID-5 and CAARS-S-SV, and 71.66% between DIVA-5 and CAARS-S-SV, with good to excellent reliability.
+The Persian version showed diagnostic agreement rates of 81.66% between DIVA-5 and SCID-5, 80% between SCID-5 and CAARS-S-SV, and 71.66% between DIVA-5 and CAARS-S-SV, with good to excellent reliability.
 A validation study of the Italian version, conducted with 132 participants, reported internal consistency with Cronbach's alpha values ranging from 0.61 to 0.78.
 The study found statistically significant correlations between the DIVA-5 and other established ADHD diagnostic tools, supporting its reliability and validity for assessing ADHD in adults.